gabrieletassoni/broadlink-daikin-ir-ac-control/README.md

 ## Install script:

-Copy and paste the following command to start the setup script (must be root):
+Copy and paste the following command to start the setup script (must be a sudo system):

 ```
 source <(curl -s https://raw.githubusercontent.com/gabrieletassoni/broadlink-daikin-ir-ac-control/master/bin/setup)